BeatriceVaienti/dsml_project/README.md

 ```bash
 python scripts/predict_ensemble.py --meta_model [lgb|nn]
 ```
+NB: in the script, remember to update the latest hidden size used in the neural networks.

 Based on the chosen meta model type, the script will load the corresponding trained model and make predictions on the test set.
 The results will be saved in the `kaggle_submissions` folder.